Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

   Users log to an Identity Provider (for ex Google) and use that account to authenticate on cooperative websites.
   OpenID handles the authentication, and OAuth handles the authorization.

+#### SAML (Security Assertion Markup Language)

+SAML is an XML-based framework for exchanging security-related information such as user authentication, entitlement, and attributes.
+SAML is often used in conjunction with SOAP.
+SAML is a solution for providing single sign-on (SSO) and federated identity management.
+A **service provider** (SP) establishes a trust relationship with an **identity provider** (IdP) so that the identity of a user (the principal) can be trusted by the SP without the user having to authenticate directly with the SP.
+The principal's **user agent** (typically a browser) requests a resource from the service provider (SP).
+The service provider can also be referred to as the **relying party** (RP).

+If the user agent does not already have a valid session, the SP redirects the user agent to the identity provider (IdP).
+The IdP requests the principal's credentials if not already signed in and, if correct, provides a SAML response containing one or more assertions.
+The SP verifies the signature, establishes a session and provides access to the resource.

 ### Access Control Models